The Trail

 Folsom Lake is a great spot for a day at the beach and a swim at a designated beach like Granite Bay.
 When you visit, keep some basic water safety rules in mind to enjoy your summertime fun safely.
 Only swim at designated beaches, ideally where a lifeguard is on duty.
 Wear a life jacket and never swim alone.

-Folsom Lake sports species like trout, catfish, largemouth and smallmouth bass, perch, and kokanee salmon.
+The waters of Folsom Lake also sport species like trout, catfish, largemouth and smallmouth bass, perch, and kokanee salmon.
 If you're interested in fishing in Folsom, be sure you have a valid California fishing license.

 Ready to soak in the beauty of Folsom Lake with a day of fishing, hiking, or a weekend camping trip in Folsom?
 Plan your visit to this beautiful local landmark.